How to Measure Your Ring Size at Home

 According to New York City's Catbird, a popular fine jewelry store in Brooklyn, "Your ring should fit your finger comfortably; snug enough so that it will not fall off, but loose enough to slide over your knuckle with some resistance."

-1. Consider your knuckle.
-If you know your knuckle is on the larger side, you should order half a size bigger than what your finger alone indicates otherwise you won't be able slide a ring into the right place.
+- Consider your knuckle.
+If you know your knuckle is on the larger side, you should order half a size bigger than what your finger alone indicates, otherwise you won't be able slide a ring into the right place.

-2. Ensure accuracy with multiple tries.
-Catbird's site advises measuring your finger three to four different times because the size actually fluctuates depending on temperature, tending to be smaller the colder you are and more swollen if you're overheated.
+- Ensure accuracy with multiple tries.
+Catbird's site recommends measuring your finger three to four different times because the size actually fluctuates depending on temperature: It can be smaller the colder you are and more swollen if you're overheated.

-You can measure your ring size using a piece of jewelry that you already have and know fits you.
-Print out a true-to-size ring sizing chart—like this one on Catbird's site—and place your ring on the circles until you find the one that matches up with the inside circumference of your ring.
+- Print out a true-to-size ring size chart, and place your ring on the circles until you find the one that matches up with the inside circumference of your ring.

 For the most accurate measurement, you can purchase your own ring-measurement tool.
 They don't tend to be expensive, and there are many options online so, again, you don't have to leave your house to get this step accomplished.